Craigware/CapsulePop/README.md

 ## Team Building
 The "Team Building" phase consists of players interacting with capsules that spawn over time.
-These **CAPSULES** can be flung around, you can try and capture your own **CREATURES** to build a perfect team or sabotage enemy teams but flinging **CREATURES** into their collection zone.
+These **CAPSULES** can be flung around, you can try and capture your own **CREATURES** to build a perfect team or sabotage enemy teams but flinging **CAPSULES** into their collection zone.

 **CAPSULES** are containers containing **CREATURES**, which are added to your party.
 Each **CREATURE** contains an associated element, such as fire or water.
 Each **CAPSULE** will indicate the **CREATURE**'s associated